ncsa/Nightingale_real/docs/source/software/python.rst

 Viewing Installed Python Packages
 =================================

-After enabling Python in your user environmnet by loading a Python or Anaconda modulefile, you can view a list of the Python packages installed (including your own installed packages) by typing the following commands.
+After enabling Python in your user environment by loading a Python or Anaconda modulefile, you can view a list of the Python packages installed (including your own installed packages) by typing the following commands.

 If you have loaded a Python modulfile, type::